pydantic/pydantic/docs/concepts/unions.md

 2. We're in lax mode and the numeric string `'123'` is valid as input to the first member of the union, `int`.
    Since that is tried first, we get the surprising result of `id` being an `int` instead of a `str`.

+!!! tip
+    For complex cases, it's recommended to use either [`left_to_right`](#left-to-right-mode) mode or [discriminated unions](#discriminated-unions).
+    With these approaches, you can control which member of the union to validate against, and in which order.
+    If you're looking for incredibly specialized behavior, you can use a [custom validator](../concepts/validators.md#field-validators).

 ### Smart Mode

 Because of the surprising side effects of `union_mode='left_to_right'`, in Pydantic >=2 the default mode for `Union` validation is `union_mode='smart'`.

+In this mode, pydantic selects the best match for the input from the union members based on two main factors:

+1. The number of valid fields set (relevant for models, dataclasses, and typed dicts)
+2. The exactness of the match (relevant for all types)

+#### Number of valid fields set

+This metric is currently only relevant for models, dataclasses, and typed dicts.

+The greater the number of valid fields set, the better the match.
+The number of fields set on nested models is also taken into account.
+These counts bubble up to the top-level union, where the union member with the highest count is considered the best match.

+For data types where this metric is relevant, we prioritize this count over exactness.
+For all other types, we use solely exactness.

+#### Exactness

-In this mode, pydantic scores a match of a union member into one of the following three groups (from highest score to lowest score):
+For `exactness`, Pydantic scores a match of a union member into one of the following three groups (from highest score to lowest score):

 - An exact type match, for example an `int` input to a `float | int` union validation is an exact type match for the `int` member
 - Validation would have succeeded in [`strict` mode](../concepts/strict_mode.md)
 - Validation would have succeeded in lax mode

-The union match which produced the highest score will be selected as the best match.
+The union match which produced the highest exactness score will be considered the best match.

 In this mode, the following steps are taken to try to select the best match for the input:

+=== "`BaseModel`s, `dataclass`es, and `TypedDict`s"

+    1. Union members are attempted left to right, with any successful matches scored into one of the three exactness categories described above, with the valid fields set count also tallied.
+    2. After all members have been evaluated, the member with the highest "valid fields set" count is returned.
+    3. If there's a tie for the highest "valid fields set" count, the exactness score is used as a tiebreaker, and the member with the highest exactness score is returned.
+    4. If validation failed on all the members, return all the errors.

+=== "All other data types"

-1. Union members are attempted left to right, with any successful matches scored into one of the three categories described above.
+    1. Union members are attempted left to right, with any successful matches scored into one of the three exactness categories described above.
         - If validation succeeds with an exact type match, that member is returned immediately and following members will not be attempted.
     2. If validation succeeded on at least one member as a "strict" match, the leftmost of those "strict" matches is returned.
     3. If validation succeeded on at least one member in "lax" mode, the leftmost match is returned.
     4. Validation failed on all the members, return all the errors.

 ```py
 from typing import Union